gtrixic/lets-meat-up/README.md

 After stating any information needed to be stated, they can confirm their profile and be redirected to the Personality Questions Page.

-The “Previous Page Button” is an ImageButton, “Allergies/Preferences (If Any)” is a TextView, the box to enter their allergies/preferences and the “Diet” input are EditText (Plain Text), “Confirm Profile” is a Button.
+The “Previous Page Button” is an ImageButton, “Allergies/Preferences (If Any)” is a TextView, the box to enter their allergies/preferences is a EditText (Plain Text), "Diet" is a spinner and “Confirm Profile” is a Button.

 ![](https://i.postimg.cc/J4VQmyMN/6.jpg)
 ![](https://i.postimg.cc/vBCt4T9d/7.jpg)